-The petitioner shall file with the Clerk a Notice of Selection of Mediator by Agreement within the period set out in the Clerk's order; however, any party may file the notice.
-Such notice shall state the name, address and telephone number of the mediator selected; state the rate of compensation of the mediator; state that the mediator and persons ordered to attend have agreed upon the selection and rate of compensation; and state under what Rules the mediator is certified.
+The petitioner shall file with the Clerk a Notice of Selection of Designation of Mediator by Agreement within the period set out in the Clerk's order; however, any party may file the notice Designation.
+The party filing the Designation shall serve a copy on all parties and the mediator designated to conduct the mediation.
+Such notice Designation shall state the name, address and telephone number of the mediator selected designated; state the rate of compensation of the mediator; state that the mediator and persons ordered to attend have agreed upon the selection designation and rate of compensation; and state under what Rules the mediator is certified.
 The notice shall be on an AOC form.

 B. APPOINTMENT OF MEDIATOR BY THE CLERK.
-In the event a notice of selection is not filed with the Clerk within the time for filing stated in the Clerk's order, the Clerk shall appoint a mediator certified by the Dispute Resolution Commission.
+In the event a notice of selection Designation of Mediator is not filed with the Clerk within the time for filing stated in the Clerk's order, the Clerk shall appoint a mediator certified by the Dispute Resolution Commission.
 The Clerk shall appoint only those mediators certified pursuant to these Rules for estate and guardianship matters to those matters.
 The Clerk may appoint any certified mediator who has expressed a desire to be appointed to mediate all other matters within the jurisdiction of the Clerk.